ievutec/ievutec.github.io/_pages/blog.md

 You can visit the blog [HERE](https://toomuchtimecankillyou.com/).

-This is a list of posts in case a particular title jumps out at you:

 ## List of posts

 * [What is a Quantum Algorithm?
 (Part 2: “It” from “Qubit”)](https://toomuchtimecankillyou.com/2020/12/25/what-is-a-quantum-algorithm-part-2-it-from-qubit/)